fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 }
 ```

+The content of the `FetchBlogsQuery` can be roughly interpreted as: find a user named `"mluukkai"` and for each of his `followedUsers`, find all their `blogs`, and for each blog all its `comments`, and for each `user` who wrote each comment, find their `blogs`, and return the `title` of each of them.

-The servers response would be about the following JSON-object:
+The server's response would be about the following JSON-object:

 ```bash
 {